These incredible Gluten Free Lemon Brownies are topped with creamy lemonade icing. They are decadent, flavorful, and so easy to make!

 Step 2: Add the lemon juice, lemon zest, eggs, and butter to a bowl and whisk to blend.

 Step 3: Pour the wet ingredients into the dry ingredients.
-Mix with a spoon to blend them together.
+Mix with a spoon to combine them.
+You can also use a standing mixer to mix the dough if you prefer.

 Step 4: This is what your lemon brownie batter should look like.

-Step 5: Line your 8x8 baking pan with parchment paper and dump the batter in.
+Step 5: Line your 8×8 metal baking pan with parchment paper and dump the batter in.

 Step 6: Use a spoon to spread the batter evenly in the pan.
 This can be a bit tricky, so don’t worry if your top isn’t perfectly smooth.
 You can get the top of the spoon with a little water to make it easier.
 The lemonade glaze will cover the uneven parts.